 - From the West: Take the 101 Loop to I-17 South, exit Bell Road, turn left and drive east to 15th Avenue.

-- Grandstand: Monday Wednesday, free.
-Saturday and Sunday, $3 per person, under age 16 admitted free with accompanying adult
+- Grandstand: Monday through Wednesday, the grandstand is free.
+On Saturday and Sunday, it's $3 per person, with children under age 16 admitted free with accompanying adult

-- Clubhouse & Turf Club: $5 per person
+- The Clubhouse and Turf Club is $5 per person

 - Parking at Turf Paradise is free.
 Valet parking is available for a charge.